KinsonDigital/VelaptorDocs/docs/api/Velaptor.Graphics.CircleShape.md

 ### IsSolid

-Gets or sets a value indicating whether or not the circle is solid.
+Gets or sets a value indicating whether the circle is solid.

 ```csharp
 public bool IsSolid { get; set; }